Codilingo/awesome-cobol/README.md

 ## Compilers

-* Compilers that let you translate Cobol into something your computer understands *
+*Compilers that let you translate Cobol into something your computer understands*

 * [GNU Cobol](http://sourceforge.net/projects/open-cobol/) (```sudo apt-get install open-cobol```)

----

 ## Frameworks

-*web frameworks*
+*Web frameworks and other related*

 * [cobol on wheelchair](https://github.com/azac/cobol-on-wheelchair) - Micro web framework for Cobol.
 The framework your servers deserve.